Loren AliKhan

 Loren Linn AliKhan (born 1983) is an American lawyer and jurist who has served as a United States district judge of the United States District Court for the District of Columbia since 2023.
 She previously served as a judge of the District of Columbia Court of Appeals from 2022 to 2023 and as the solicitor general of the District of Columbia from 2018 to 2022.

 Early life and education

-AliKhan was born in 1983 in Baltimore County, Maryland.
+AliKhan was born in 1983 in Baltimore County, Maryland to parents of Pakistani descent.
 She graduated from Bard College at Simon's Rock in 2003 with a Bachelor of Arts, summa cum laude, in social studies.
 She then attended Georgetown University Law Center, where she was an editor of the Georgetown Law Journal.
 She graduated in 2006 with a J.D., magna cum laude, and Order of the Coif membership.

 Legal career

 After graduating from law school, AliKhan was a law clerk for judge Louis H. Pollak of the United States District Court for the Eastern District of Pennsylvania from 2006 to 2007 and for judge Thomas L. Ambro of the United States Court of Appeals for the Third Circuit from 2007 to 2008.
 She was then a Bristow Fellow in the Office of the Solicitor General of the United States before joining the Washington, D.C. office of O'Melveny & Myers.
 In 2013, AliKhan joined the Office of the District of Columbia Attorney General as a Deputy Solicitor General.
 In that role, she represented the District of Columbia's interests in appellate litigation before the District of Columbia Court of Appeals, United States Court of Appeals for the District of Columbia Circuit, Supreme Court of the United States, and other appellate tribunals.

 On March 1, 2018, D.C.
 Attorney General Karl Racine appointed AliKhan as the District's second solicitor general, succeeding Todd Kim.